hlissnake/stan/README.md

 - Reuse the **StanImage** component for image src lazy preloading

-- TODO: when backspace to Home page, should recover the selected Carousel item status
+- When **backspace** to Home page, should recover the selected Carousel item status

+1.  **Local State presist solution**:

 - Need to presist the Carousel selection in Redux local state;
-  - Modify Carousel component to receive the initial item selected index;
+- Carousel component to receive the initial item selected index to make translate movement;
+- Trade-off:
+  - Clear Pages framework as Home and Program are seperate;
+  - But complex logic on calculation, also with extra transition animation when restoring from backspace

+2.  **Program page renderred as sub-router under Home path**:

+- Home page will not un-mounted from DOM, so the Carousel component state is remained
+- Trade-off:
+  - More memory usage in DOM element for Program page;
+  - Less Home Carousel DOM element mount and re-render;
+  - Easy for maintain, less calculation logic;

 ### Component Unit Testing (TODO)